Polynomial Scaling is Possible For Neural Operator Approximations of Structured Families of BSDEs

-Let $1<p<\infty$.
-Let $s \in \mathbb{N}$.
-Let $\mathcal{D} \subset \mathbb{R}^d$ be a bounded domain.
-In this paper, we will consider two variants of the standard non-local neural operators (NO), considered e.g.\ in~\cite{kovachki2023neural,lanthaler2023nonlocal}.
-Our first variant extends the classical NO construction by incorporating a convolution operator, once per layer. { This is motivated by the fact that the Green's function for each elliptic PDE associated with our FBSDEs can be decomposed into a ``singular part'' and a ``smooth part''. } The convolutional component of each layer is designed to encode the singular part of the Green's function while the remaining traditional affine parts of our NO layers can encode the smooth part of the Green's function.
+We build on two standard variants of the standard non-local neural operators (NO), considered e.g.\ in~\cite{kovachki2023neural,lanthaler2023nonlocal}.
+Our first variant extends the classical NO construction by incorporating a convolution operator, once per layer. { This is motivated by the fact that the Green's function for each elliptic PDE associated with our FBSDEs can be decomposed into a ``singular part'' and a ``regular part''. } The convolutional component of each layer is designed to encode the singular part of the Green's function while the remaining traditional affine parts of our NO layers can encode the regular part of the Green's function.

-\subsubsection{\add{The PDE Build: Convolutional Neural Operator with Domain Lifting}}
+\subsection{{The PDE Build: Convolutional Neural Operator with Domain Lifting}}

 Convolution operators have been employed in \cite{raonic2024convolutional}, where the motivations for their use might differ from our insight into the singularity in Green's function.
-We also incorporate a skip connection in our convolutional neural operators, since it is well-known that they improve the loss landscape~\cite{riedi2023singular} and expressivity~\cite{Bronstein2024} of classical neural networks by ensuring that information propagates forward through their hidden layers.
+We also incorporate a skip connection in our neural operators, since it is well-known that they improve the loss landscape~\cite{riedi2023singular} and expressivity~\cite{Bronstein2024} of classical neural networks by ensuring that information propagates forward through their hidden layers.